pariamahmoudi/GN.Blazor.SharedIndexedDB/README.md

 This is a free open-source project and does ot require a license to use.
 Any suggestions, questions, Issues and contributions are welcomed in advance.
 In case of usage in your project, a credit would be appriciated.

+This project is developed under the direct supervision of @BabakMahmoudi

 Happy codding!